CarlosEduardoFerreiraRamos/angular-component-class/projects/dependency-injection-class/README.md

 Now that we have a deeper knowloge of how to access the provided value, we must tuch in how overwrite the provided value.
 To achieve this we will the same metadata property we use before, the `providers`.

+The object here is to create a default behavior using a config object provided in the AppModule and to change this behavior using a wrap host.
+We are gonna simulate an `option` directive tha has as its default click behavior to toggle its `selected` value between true and false, but, when inside the content of our `select` component the `option` directive click behavior will change to only set to true, the `select` component will handle the unselect part of the logic.

 Let's take the same pass example with the select `component` and the option `directive`, and provide a configuration in the form of a literal object.
 We will use this object to change the behavior of the option `component`.

 First create a token called `APP_OPTION_CONFIG`